b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 @sec:julia_language_libraries) define their own `struct` objects and we may want to extract their content using the dot syntax (as we probably sometimes will in the upcoming sections).

+OK, enough about the variables, time to check functions.

 ## Functions {#sec:julia_language_functions}